Contact Us

 3. Scale

-Organizations that are assessing large volumes of data (e.g. banks, retailers, insurance companies, Fortune 1000) should select a DSPM tool that can perform classification or permission scans on a petabyte scale.
+Organizations assessing large volumes of data (e.g., banks, retailers, insurance companies, Fortune 1000) should select a DSPM tool capable of performing classification or permission scans at a petabyte scale.

 3 DSPM-like solutions to watch out for